cloudmesh-community/book/chapters/login-node.md

 ## Older Version of Windows or Windows 10 Home

 Older versions of Windows or Windows 10 Home **are not supported**.
 Please trust us and **do not use such an OS**.
-If yo uhave such an OS we recommend for example an upgrade or to just use an OS that you can boot from a USB stick.
+We recommend you upgrade or to just use an OS that you can boot from a USB stick.
 There are for example many tutorials available that explain how to create a USB stick that boots Ubuntu.
+When you upgrade, use the 64 bit version.
+Make sure your computer supports this.

 ## Raspberry PI